Near-Feasible Stable Matchings with Budget Constraints: Acknowledgment

 This paper is based on the authors' conference publication~\cite{kawase:ijcai:2017}.
-It has been expanded to include two special cases in Section~\ref{sec:special cases}.
-In addition, we added an impossibility example and detailed proof in Section~\ref{sec:impossibility}, and discuss doctor-side optimality in Section~\ref{sec:doctor-optimality}.
+It has been generalized to the assumption that each hospital's preference is represented by the weak relation over the subsets of contracts in Section~\ref{sec:com} and expanded to include two special cases in Section~\ref{sec:special cases}.
+Also, we added an impossibility example in Section~\ref{sec:impossibility} and placed the detailed proof of the intractability result in Section~\ref{sec:appendix}, and discuss doctor-side optimality in Section~\ref{sec:doctor-optimality}.
 This work was partially supported by JSPS KAKENHI Grant Number 26280081, 16K16005, and 17H01787.